edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 `oembed: https://twitter.com/victorsavkin/status/1880770676128362584`

-Rspack is a promising tool; I'm deeply convinced that it will be a game-changer in the Angular ecosystem. **Shout out to [Colum Ferry](https://x.com/FerryColum) for his amazing work on integrating Rspack for Angular**.
+Rspack is a promising tool; I'm deeply convinced that it will be a game-changer in the Angular ecosystem.
+Let's see how it's going to progress in 2025.

+**Shout out to [Colum Ferry](https://x.com/FerryColum) for his amazing work on integrating Rspack for Angular**.

 ## References